dvk65/Stack-Overflow/README.md

 This project was part of my Programming Designs and Paradigms course.<br>
 I already had two tests in place as it was required for the project and added one more as part of this assignment.
 The tests are JUnit tests and can be found under the /src/main/test directory.<br>
 The workflow is in the gradle.yml file inside the /.github/workflows directory.<br>
 Dependency management is covered by Gradle.
-I have fixed the gradle-wrapper.properties file inside the /gradle/wrapper directory.
+The gradle-wrapper.properties file inside the /gradle/wrapper directory helps with making the run compatible on most machines.

+<br><br><br><br><br>
+### This is the older README.md file that I could not get myself to delete.
 //This Gradle project extensively uses JavaDocs (because of my professor) which actually makes it pretty easy to follow.
 But here is a README to get a basic idea of what it does anyways.<br>
 //This is a Wildlife Habitat Mapper made using the ArcGIS API with Java (Why?!)<br>
 //An ideal use case would be for people to keep track of the fauna they see during their travels.<br>